-TR200/300 is an "over the post" rail profile, meaning the top rail mounts over the top of the post and is then screwed through both sides into the post.
-End caps are used when rail terminates.
+TR400 is an "over the post" Sub Rail Profile, meaning the top rail mounts over the top of the post and is then screwed through both sides into the post.
+There are no end caps used when TR400 top rail terminates.
+The top rail that is applied to the sub rail will need to have miter returns to finish the end of the rail where it meets the post.